What is scleroderma?

 Limited scleroderma is sometimes called CREST syndrome.
 CREST stands for the initial letters of five common features:

 - Raynaud Phenomenon

 To further complicate the terminology, some people with diffuse disease will go on to develop calcinosis and telangiectasias so that they also have the features of CREST.

-Although most patients can be classified as having diffuse r limited disease, different people may have different symptoms and different combination of symptoms of the illness.
+Although most individuals with sclerodderma can be classified as having diffuse or limited disease, different people may have different symptoms and different combination of symptoms of the illness.